Download this file as a PDF: CLA Bylaws Revised 4-16-2022.pdf

 Section 5.
 Notices.
 A written or electronic notice of the Annual Meeting or any Special Meeting shall be sent at least twenty (20) days before such meeting to all Members at their respective addresses as the same appear on the records of the Secretary of the Corporation.
 Notices of all meetings shall state the time, place and purpose of the meeting.

 Section 6.
 Quorum and Attendance.
-Except as otherwise provided herein, one-third (1/3) of the voting Members shall constitute a quorum for any meeting of the Members, and a simple majority of the voting Members present, a quorum being present, may take action at any meeting.
-Anyone may attend any meeting of the Members provided that only Members shall have a vote at such meeting.
+Except as otherwise provided herein, 15% of the voting Members shall constitute a quorum for any meeting of the Members, and a simple majority of the voting Members present, a quorum being present, may take action at any meeting.
+Anyone may attend any meeting of the Members either in person or virtually (if it is an available option) provided that only Members shall have a vote at such meeting.
 Persons who are not members may participate only after authorization by a majority vote of Members present at the meeting.